-All nursing courses must be completed in sequence as listed in the degree requirements unless approved by the Faculty Organization at Kramer School of Nursing.
+All nursing courses must be completed in sequence as listed in the degree requirements unless approved by a student petition by the Kramer School of Nursing.
 It is the responsibility of the student to work with their program specialist to get enrolled in courses as they are offered.

-Transfer of Credit
+Transfer of Credit from Another Nursing Program